 Family Album celebrates the peculiarities of nostalgia and memory while alluding to the way that time, technology, and consumer culture have shaped those memories and irrevocably altered the dreams and aspirations associated with them.

-The paintings start with family snapshots from my childhood but use figures from my extensive pencil sharpener collection to replace me and my brothers wherever we appear.
+The paintings start with black-and-white snapshots from my childhood, but then use figures from my extensive pencil sharpener collection to replace me and my brothers wherever we appear.

 I had been collecting toy pencil sharpeners for years before ever thinking to use them as subjects for paintings.
 I now have over 800 of them.
-Influenced by botanical illustration and the Index of American Design, I started by painting them as isolated subjects and then began putting them into stage-like settings.
+Influenced by the beauty of botanical illustration and the Index of American Design, I started by painting them as isolated subjects and then began putting them into stage-like settings.
 Treating the inexpensive toys with an exaggerated reverence made the paintings themselves become the precious objects worthy of that reverence.